 To be considered among top meteorology colleges, a school needs top-notch facilities.
 At Florida Tech, students have access to the National Weather Service site in Melbourne, Florida, as well as the USAF Launch support teams at Patrick Air Force Base and Cape Canaveral Air Force station.

 All College of Engineering students study and conduct research in the F.W.
 Olin Engineering Complex, a 70,000-square-foot facility furnished with twenty-first century technology, specialized research and teaching laboratories, and 145-seat auditorium.
-The four-acre oceanfront Vero Beach marine laboratory, the Ralph S. Evinrude Marine Operations Center, and the Marine Geology and Geophysics Laboratory are more of what top meteorology colleges like Florida Tech provide.
+The Ralph S. Evinrude Marine Operations Center and the Marine Geology and Geophysics Laboratory are more of what top meteorology colleges like Florida Tech provide.

 Our location is one of the reasons we are considered one of the top meteorology colleges in the nation.
 Florida has the perfect weather system for dynamic study.
 Florida is the lightning capital of the world, and the area experiences sub-tropical thunderstorms each year—occurring 47% of the time there’s precipitation.
 There is a probability of rain through the year with the most rain between late April and Early October.
 Students might also get a chance to study hurricanes, as the region has often been in the path of a storm or its associated weather.